NaturalIntelligence/fast-xml-parser/README.md

   </tr>
 </table>

+**note**:
-**note**: version 6 is released with version 4 for experimental use.
+- Version 6 is released with version 4 for experimental use.
 Based on it's demand, it'll be developed and the features can be different in final release.
-Version 5 has the same functionalities as version 4.
+- Version 5 has the same functionalities as version 4.

 ## Performance
 <small>negative means error</small>